Reasons to Move Revenues or Expenses

 - Transfers are allowed among all cost object types (with special rules for WBS)

-- Budget Office approval is required for transfers to or from cost centers
+- VPF Budget and Financial Analysis approval is required for transfers to or from cost centers

 - Provost Office approval is required for transfers between principal (Pool A) and expendable funds